kalyansatvik2727/shhift/README.md

 # cy-fy

 Cypress starter pack for UI and API automation testing.
-Simple and neat folder structure in combination with typescript will help you write test faster. .yml file will guide you to setup the github actions flow quickly.
+Simple and neat folder structure in combination with typescript will help you write test faster.

 ## Get started